The Admissions Process

 Honors courses often feature smaller class sizes and more in-depth discussion of course content.
 The First Year Inquiry Series cover a wide range of interdisciplinary topics while meeting the requirements of Northeastern’s core curriculum.
 Honors Seminars for upper-class students incorporate graduate course features, including a discussion-based curriculum that often meets only once a week.
 Additional Honors courses are offered at the individual college level.

 How many Honors classes are students required to take?

 In order to receive University Honors Program Distinction, students must take a total of six honors courses, including Enhancing Honors and an Honors Interdisciplinary seminar, before graduating.

 Are Honors students required to do a thesis or research project in order to graduate?

-Honors students are encouraged to do a Junior/Senior project, conducted with the support of a faculty member in the student’s major.
-Each college has specific requirements for Honors projects and students should consult with both an Honors advisor and faculty mentor as the first step in the process.
+Honors students are encouraged to pursue Honors in the Discipline, a research initiative conducted with the support of a faculty member in the student’s major.
+Each college has specific requirements for these projects and students should consult with both an Honors advisor and faculty mentor as the first step in the process.

 Do Honors students have to maintain a certain GPA to be part of the program?

 Students matriculating in September 2012 or thereafter must obtain a 3.5 GPA to maintain good standing and graduate with University Honors Program Distinction.
 Honors Students matriculated earlier must maintain a 3.4 GPA to remain in good standing and graduate with University Honors Program Distinction.
 First-year students must achieve a 3.0 GPA by the end of their spring semester.
 Those first-year students who have a cumulative GPA of less than 3.0 at the end of the spring semester will no longer be eligible to participate in the Honors Program.